karannagupta/nds-advanced-search/README.md

 **A WordPress plugin to add an Advanced Search Form with auto-suggest using a shortcode.**

-_The intent is to help developers with a boilerplate search plugin with search suggestions that can be customized for advanced scenarios._
+_The intent is to help developers with a boilerplate search plugin with search suggestions that can be customized for advanced scenarios as shown here https://github.com/nuancedesignstudio/nds-advanced-search-demo._

 ## Description